EIPC 2023 – WINTER CONFERENCE

 Yole Group brings together experts in systems, modules and devices, as well as in the related manufacturing and semiconductor supply.
 They keep their collective finger on the pulse of the RF industry, wherever the new trends may come from.

 At Yole Group, we are able to identify and analyze the technology choices made by the leading RF companies through numerous reverse engineering and cost analyses.
 Yole Group analyses deep insights of the technologies developed by the leading RF companies: we deliver detailed photos, package CT scan, precise measurements, materials analysis, manufacturing process flow, supply chain definition, manufacturing cost analysis and estimated sales price.
-With those data, we then chart these players’ strategies and combine this data with our understanding of supply chain developments.
+With this data, we then chart these players’ strategies and combine this data with our understanding of supply chain developments.

 From technology implementation roadmaps to forecasts at the wafer (Si, SOI, GaAs, SiGe, GaN), devices and systems level, Yole Group presents an unmatched understanding of the evolution of RF semiconductor markets, guiding you in your decision-making process as you tackle this very active, complex market.

-Yole Group pays special attention to all aspects of RF technology trends to gain an understanding of system developments and companies’ strategy at a number of levels: active antenna, base station, 5G infrastructure, mobile phone RF functions, and many more.
+Yole Group pays special attention to all aspects of RF technology trends to gain an understanding of system developments and companies’ strategies at a number of levels: active antenna, base station, 5G infrastructure, mobile phone RF functions, and many more.

 Every day, Yole Group’s analysts deeply monitor developments in RF device functionalities, supply chain and technology, and the attendant industrial infrastructure.
 They provide key data, insights and analysis of the RF semiconductor industry.